 - Slippery conditions.
 Slippery road surfaces will be more dangerous when driving a loaded vehicle, compared to driving without. - Rainy Weather.
 While rain may seem harmless, the dangers of hydroplaning increase if you do not reduce your speed.
 It may be helpful to turn on your emergency flashing lights to help others on the road to see you better, especially in heavy rain where visibility is reduced. - Black Ice.
 In rainy weather when temperatures drop to 32° or lower, black ice is possible and will show up on bridges first.
 Reduce your speed to reduce the risk of losing control. - Vehicle Imbalance.
 This is caused by excessive steering, wind gusts, roadway edges, the camper's reaction to the force created by passing trucks and buses, or improper loading of cargo in the camper - a frequent problem. - Check rearview mirrors every 2-3 seconds to observe accompanying traffic. - Always check your rearview mirrors before changing lanes and always use turn signals. - Use a lower gear when driving down steep or long grades.
-The engine and transmission should not serve as a brake but rather to maintain a lower speed.
+The engine and transmission should not serve as a brake but rather maintain a lower speed.
 Use brakes to gently reduce speed then rely on your engine to maintain the speed.
 Do not ride your brakes, as they may overheat and become ineffective. - Always be aware of your camper height, especially when approaching bridges, roofed areas, and trees.
 Know your exact clearance height and check the height dimension of each bridge before passing underneath. - Obey all traffic rules.
-They are for your safety. - Wear your seatbelt. - Be alert and courteous to fellow drivers. - Look out for motorcycles, bicycles, and pedestrians.
+They are for your safety. - Wear your seatbelt. - Be alert and courteous to fellow drivers. - Look out for motorcycles, bicycles, and pedestrians. - Always use your running lights to increase your visibility to other traffic. - Never drive under the influence of alcohol, drugs, or any kind of medication that will affect your reflexes, comprehension, and alertness. - Never drive when you are tired.
+If you begin to fight sleep, switch drivers or, if you are alone, find a place to sleep until you are rested enough to go on.
+It is more important to arrive safely than on time.